m-kupiec/compendium-javascript/README.md

 - Strings
   - Whitespace (spaces, `\t`, `\n`, etc.) from the beginning and the end of the string are removed
   - `"10"` is converted to `10`
-  - Empty string is converted to `0`
+  - An empty string is converted to `0`
   - String that doesn't represent a valid number is converted to `NaN`
 - `true`/`false` is converted to `1`/`0`
 - `null` is converted to `0`